 The company retreats fluidly, in the first of many easy changes, and one drummer holds the stage.
 He is flicking a quickening, shifting rhythm, and one dancer returns it.
 And then another dancer faces the first, locking eyes across the stage like a partner in flamenco and advancing lightly, his shoulders back, his stance radiating show me what you’ve got.

 It’s a call-and-response challenge absorbed from African dance, Jacobs Pillow scholar-in-residence Jennifer Edwards told us before the show.

 They are limber at the knee and elastic at the ankle, striking the floor with the heel, toe, ball and sides of the foot.
-And they sound percussion with hands against the body or feet against calves — over and over now, fast and repeated, an anapest rhythm like a galloping horse.
+And they sound percussion with hands against the body or feet against calves — over and over now, fast and repeated, an anapest beat like a galloping horse.

 Horses and the joined movement of riding and the exhilaration of speed live at the core of this tradition.
 Malambo grew out of the rhythms of men riding cattle and meeting after a drive to sit around a fire at night, Edwards said.

 The gauchos emerged as cattle ranchers and skilled horsemen in the 19th century, and they evolved their own movement and music from South American Indian roots — from the Aonikenk, Kolla, Qom, Wichí, Diaguita, Mocoví, Huarpe Mapuche and Guarani peoples and many more — and from the many people who came or were brought to Argentina.
 Watching Che Malambo, she saw elements of African step dance Irish clogging, and the deep knee-bends of Russian Cossacks, and Spanish dances steeped in Muslim and Jewish traditions from the hills of Andalusia.